Broxsam History, Family Crest & Coats of Arms

 The surname Broxsam was first found in Lincolnshire, at Broxholme, a parish, in the wapentake of Lawress.

-Important Dates for the Broxsam family
+Early History of the Broxsam family

 This web page shows only a small excerpt of our Broxsam research.
 Another 186 words (13 lines of text) covering the years 1086, 1500, 1570, 1689, 1805, 1647, 1640, 1689 and 1748 are included under the topic Early Broxsam History in all our PDF Extended History products and printed products wherever possible.